JoseRoca/AfxNova/docs/File Management /CTextStream Class.md

 # CTextStream Class

-Allows to read and write sequential text files (sometimes referred to as a text stream).
+Allows to read and write sequential text files (sometimes referred to as a text streams).

 Works with ASCII and Unicode.